Working with TuneExperiment and PromptTuner

 Run prompt tuning

-To schedule an tuning experiment, call the run() method (this will trigger a training process).
-The run() method can be synchronous (background_mode=False), or asynchronous (background_mode=True).
+To schedule a tuning experiment, call the run() method, which will trigger a training process.
+The run() method can be synchronous (background_mode=False) or asynchronous (background_mode=True).
 If you don’t want to wait for the training to end, invoke the async version.
 It immediately returns only run details.

 from ibm_watsonx_ai.helpers import DataConnection, ContainerLocation, S3Location